Featured Arts and Humanities Divisions Events

 - Create a dance performance or play addressing a social justice issue

 - Provide translation services for churches and businesses in Japanese or Spanish

-Hope College is one of the few liberal arts colleges with accreditation in all four areas of the arts: art, dance, music and theatre.
+Hope College is one of the few liberal arts colleges with accreditation in all four areas of the arts: art/art history, dance, music and theatre.
 In each case, we meet or exceed national standards from the National Associations of Schools of Art and Design, Dance, Music and Theatre.